Sholola-Gbolahan/Advance-react/src/Note.md

 3. learnt when it comes to setInterval, it usually return an ID.
 4. Learnt clearInterval is the syntax use to stop an interval and it run after the main component render and before the useEffect.
 It basically run when thw component unmout

+#### 040 UseEffect - Event Listeners Example
+1. Learnt affter main component rerenders, its not expected for the addEventListeners to be involked yet and in this case it does which is a gotcha
+2. Learnt the way to fix or clean up the issue is to return a function with the removeEventListener syntax to clear the event